 Whether you make a mistake that costs your client money or you don't, any claims to the effect against your company will cost you both time and money to settle.
 With professional liability insurance coverage you do not have to worry about the potential costs of a claim, and you have the added peace of mind that if you do end up with a mistake on your or your employee's part, your insurance will take care of the majority of the claim.

 Before taking on a professional liability policy, sit down and make a list of the most common potential problem areas that might put your business at risk.
 For stock brokers and tax preparers it may be that simple data entry is the most probable type of mistake that can happen.
-An auto repair business may be most at risk for an employee forgetting to tighten a bolt and in a catering business the risk might be using ingredients in a meal that your customer has notified you they're allergic to.

 Your business has its own unique risks and areas for potential errors.
 Consider these in full and talk to your insurance agent about them so that you can be sure you're getting the right type and amount of professional liability insurance that is appropriate for your specific business.